The Walking Dead (TV series): Ratings

 During its first season, The Walking Dead attracted between four and six million viewers.
 Viewership began to increase in its second season.
 During seasons three to seven, it attracted ten to seventeen million viewers.
 In 2012, during its third season, it became the first cable series in television history to have the highest total viewership of any series during the fall season among 18- to 49-year-old adults.
 In 2014, total viewership for the show's fifth-season premiere was 17.3 million, making it the most-watched series episode in cable history.
 In 2016, a New York Times study of the 50 television series with the most Facebook likes found that like most other zombie series, The Walking Dead "is most popular in rural areas, particularly southern Texas and eastern Kentucky".
-Ratings began to decline during season seven and have continued to steadily drop, which was blamed on a variety of factors, including Rick's presumed death.
-By the end of season nine, fewer viewers were watching than at any time since the show's first season.
+Ratings began to decline during season seven and continued to steadily drop thereafter.
+The ratings decline was attributed to a variety of factors, including Rick's presumed death.
+By the end of season nine, the show had fewer viewers than it had at any time since its first season.